Anvesha764/SQL_Driven_Retention_Strategy/executive_summary.md

 1. **Stop Discounting the Low-Value Tier Immediately:** Isolate the 976 customers sitting in the Low Tier who exhibit a 0% structural loyalty rate and low $49 to $51 average spends, and completely cut all promotional code exposure during Month 1.
 This immediate operational sunset protects baseline unit economics and recovers lost gross margins with zero risk to long-term customer lifetime value.
 2. **Execute a Phased Promotional Drawdown for High-Value Customers:** Initiate a structured 3-month phased reduction of discount depths for the 974 premium, 90%+ loyal customers who generate high $68 to $69 average transactions.
 Simultaneously replace these price concessions with high-status, non-monetary brand experiences, specifically launching 48-hour exclusive early access to new seasonal lines and permanent free express shipping.
-3. **Deploy Full-Price Acquisition Targeting the Ideal Customer Profile:** Allocate digital marketing ad spend on Instagram and TikTok exclusively to acquire the brand's ideal customer profile—specifically female consumers aged 18–30 utilizing PayPal within Arizona and Tennessee.
+3. **Deploy Full-Price Acquisition Targeting the Ideal Customer Profile:** Allocate digital marketing ad spend on Instagram and TikTok exclusively to acquire the brand's ideal customer profile-specifically female consumers aged 18-30 utilizing PayPal within Arizona and Tennessee.
 Structure these localized campaigns with an explicit ban on introductory promo codes, leading creatively with high-margin Accessories as the primary entry-point product.

 ---

 ## What Success Looks Like

 * **At 3 Months:** Complete the low-tier discount sunset to improve immediate gross margin metrics, while verifying that High Tier purchase frequencies stabilize safely above 30x per year under the non-monetary rewards structure.
-* **At 6 Months:** Scale the mid-tier retention playbook to expand this segment's loyalty rate from its 8%–9% baseline to a 15%+ target, while driving an influx of premium, full-price customer acquisitions across Arizona and Tennessee.
+* **At 6 Months:** Scale the mid-tier retention playbook to expand this segment's loyalty rate from its 8%-9% baseline to a 15%+ target, while driving an influx of premium, full-price customer acquisitions across Arizona and Tennessee.
 * **At 12 Months:** Grow the brand's core organically loyal customer base from 1,059 to over 1,400 active profiles, compress the systemic promotional dependency rate from 43% down below 35%, and lift blended average customer spends from $59.76 to over $63.00.

 ---

 ## Closing

-The data is unambiguous—the brand must immediately transition from buying transaction volumes with discounts to earning long-term customer retention through high-value experiences, and the operational roadmap to execute this shift is laid out across the comprehensive retention playbook attached to this report.
+The data is unambiguous-the brand must immediately transition from buying transaction volumes with discounts to earning long-term customer retention through high-value experiences, and the operational roadmap to execute this shift is laid out across the comprehensive retention playbook attached to this report.